 In our second post on WCAG 2.1 Level AAA, we discuss how to test against various Level AAA success criteria.
-You can read about the benefits of Level AAA and when to consider including Level AAA Success Criteria in our first post, Understanding WCAG 2.1 Level AAA.
+You can read about the benefits of Level AAA and when to consider including Level AAA Success Criteria in our first post, Understanding WCAG 2.1 Level AAA, and what to do with your test results in our third post, Triaging WCAG 2.1 Level AAA.

 As explained in our Web Content Accessibility Guidelines (WCAG) primer, the guidelines are a set of recommendations for making websites and applications accessible.
 These guidelines are split into four principles: